 - There is always a chance that an embolic agent can lodge in the wrong place and deprive normal tissue of its oxygen supply.

 - There is a risk of infection after embolization, even if an antibiotic has been given.
 However, the physician takes ample care to minimize this risk.

-- A small percent of women have uterine injury from embolization of fibroid tumors — — and this may make it necessary to remove the uterus.
+- A small percent of women have uterine injury from embolization of fibroid tumors — — and this may make it necessary to remove the uterus (hysterectomy).
 In a few cases in women over age 45, menopause has begun within one year of embolization of fibroids.
-The effect of fibroid embolization on fertility is not clearly understood; patients who wish future fertility should consult carefully with their interventional radiologist prior to pursuing fibroid embolization as a treatment option.
+The effect of fibroid embolization on fertility is not clearly understood; women who wish to have children in the future should consult carefully with their interventional radiologist prior to pursuing fibroid embolization as a treatment option.

-- Because the use of the contrast material is part of the procedure, there is a risk of an allergic reaction to the contrast material.
-However, the medical staff will determine your allergies prior to the procedure.
+- Because contrast material is used in the procedure, there is a risk of an allergic reaction to the contrast material.
+However, patients are prescreened for this risk.

 What are the limitations of Catheter Embolization?

-Technically, successful embolization without injuring normal tissue requires that the catheter be placed in a precise position.
-This means that the catheter tip is situated so that embolic material can be deposited only in vessels serving the abnormal area.
+Technically, successful embolization requires the catheter be placed in a precise position to prevent injuring normal tissue.
+This means that the catheter tip is placed so that embolic material is deposited only in blood vessels that serve the abnormal area.
 In a small percentage of cases, the procedure is not technically possible because the catheter cannot be positioned appropriately.
 Whether clinical success is achieved depends on many factors, including the size of a tumor, the location of an arteriovenous malformation (AVM), and how the patient views the outcome.
 Several sessions of embolization may be needed to reduce symptoms from an AVM.
 Uterine fibroids respond well in a large majority of cases, but perhaps 10 percent of women fail to improve.